imagopole/omero-csv-tools/INSTALL.md

 - Unpack to a location of your choice.

-Example - assuming deployment to `/opt/omero/lib/omero-csv-annotation-tool`:
+Example - assuming deployment to `/opt/OMERO.csvtools`:

-    mkdir -p /opt/omero/lib/omero-csv-annotation-tool
+    mkdir -p /opt/OMERO.csvtools
-    unzip omero-csv-tools-VERSION-dist-standalone.zip -d /opt/omero/lib/omero-csv-annotation-tool
+    unzip omero-csv-tools-<VERSION>-dist-standalone.zip -d /opt/OMERO.csvtools

 ## Configure the server scripting environment

 - Deploy the OMERO scripts located in the `scripts/omero/annotation_scripts` distribution folder to your OMERO server: add the `annotation_scripts` directory to your `OMERO.server/lib/scripts/omero/` directory.
+  Alternatively, you may wish to upload the script with the built-in OMERO command line utilities:

+     cd /opt/OMERO.csvtools/scripts
+     $OMERO_PREFIX/bin/omero script upload -u root --official omero/annotation_scripts/Csv_Annotation_Tool.py

-- Check that the CSV tool script `bin/csv-annotation-tool-script.sh` is executable for the OMERO user, or `chmod u+x bin/csv-annotation-tool-script.sh`
+- Check that the companion shell script `bin/csv-annotation-tool-script.sh` is executable for the OMERO user, or `chmod u+x bin/csv-annotation-tool-script.sh`

-- Make sure that this script is available on the PATH environment variable - hence accessible to the OMERO.server scripting environment: `export PATH=$PATH:/opt/omero/lib/omero-csv-annotation-tool/bin`.
+- Make sure the companion shell script is available on the `PATH` environment variable - hence accessible to the OMERO.server scripting environment: `export PATH=$PATH:/opt/OMERO.csvtools/omero-csv-annotation-tool/bin`.
+  Alternatively, you may wish to keep the `PATH` unchanged and edit `Csv_Annotation_Tool.py` prior to upload such that `csv-annotation-tool-script.sh` is referenced via its absolute path:
+  `COMMAND_NAME = "/opt/OMERO.csvtools/bin/csv-annotation-tool-script.sh"`

 ## Run the script